Skip to main content

 Intravenous Immunoglobulin

-Some individuals who are immunocompromised and have hypogammaglobulinemia are candidates for receiving supplemental antibodies in the form of intravenous immunoglobulin (IVIG) for the prevention of a variety of infections and in the setting of acute infections, including COVID-19.
+Some individuals who are immunocompromised and have hypogammaglobulinemia are candidates for receiving supplemental antibodies in the form of IVIG for the prevention of a variety of infections and in the setting of acute infections, including COVID-19.
 IVIG can be administered as outpatient or inpatient therapy.
-However, outside these specific circumstances, the Panel recommends against the use of IVIG for the prevention or treatment of acute COVID-19 in adults and children, except in a clinical trial (AIII).
-This recommendation should not preclude the use of IVIG when it is otherwise indicated for underlying conditions.
+However, outside these specific circumstances, the Panel’s recommendation should not preclude the use of IVIG when it is otherwise indicated for underlying conditions.
 See Intravenous Immunoglobulin for more information.

 Therapeutic Management of Patients Who Are Hospitalized for COVID-19

 For most hospitalized patients with severe or critical COVID-19 who are immunocompromised, the Panel recommends using antiviral drugs and immunomodulatory therapies at the doses and durations recommended for the general population (AIII).
 See Therapeutic Management of Hospitalized Adults With COVID-19 for more information.
-The optimal management strategies and treatments for COVID-19 in hospitalized patients who are immunocompromised are unknown, since these individuals were either excluded from or poorly represented in major clinical trials.
+The optimal management strategies and treatments for COVID-19 in hospitalized patients who are immunocompromised are unknown since these individuals were either excluded from or poorly represented in major clinical trials.
 Nevertheless, clinical experience and retrospective data suggest that many patients who are immunocompromised have the expected responses to standard therapies for COVID-19.

 Remdesivir